 2023 Grant Field: Any field within the scope of Gorgias Publications

 To apply, please email or post the following to Gemma Tully (firstname.lastname@example.org)

 If applying by mail, please send the above items to Gemma Tully, Gorgias Press LLC, Book Grants Program, 954 River Rd., Piscataway, NJ 08854.

 Please bear in mind that all documents, except for official transcripts, should be in English.

-In order to be considered for the grant, please submit all documents by December 31, 2022 (snail-mail documents should be postmarked by the due date).
-We’ll announce the lucky winners in early 2023.
+In order to be considered for the grant, please submit all documents by December 31, 2023 (snail-mail documents should be postmarked by the due date).
+Winners will be announced in early 2024.

 Previous Winners of the Gorgias Book Grant include: